“Seriously stylish new resort in south Skiathos with 4 stunning beaches on your doorstep and luxe rooms with 5-star views”

 Families are welcome here and will love the beaches.
 Sporty kids will enjoy the watersports, tennis and basketball courts; older teens the low-key nightlife of Skiathos Town, a 20-minute taxi ride away.
-There’s no kids’ club but children’s menus (or adapted dishes) and high chairs are available, swimming pools have life guards and babysitting can be arranged.
+There is a kids club being added for 2019 (details to follow) and children’s menus (or adapted dishes) and high chairs are available, swimming pools have life guards and babysitting can be arranged.

 Family friendly accommodation:

 All families are welcome in the Grace Rooms & Suites and the Nest Rooms, Villas & Suites only